openedx/edx-documentation/en_us/data/source/data_czars/credentials.rst

   c.
 Make sure that **Allow secret key export** is cleared.

    When you select **Save**, only the public key is saved in the resulting .asc file.
 Do not share your private key with edX or any third party.

-7. Compose an e-mail message to your edX partner manager.
-Attach the .asc file that you saved in the previous step to the message, then send the message.
+#.
+Compose an email message to your edX partner manager.
+Attach the .asc
+   file that you saved in the previous step to the message, then send the message.